devesht-ML/SCT_WD_3/Readme.md

 Licensed under the MIT License — free to use, modify, and distribute.

 # Contribution
-COntribution and new ideas are open for this repository.
+Contribution and new ideas are open for this repository.